tamzinblake/js3-mode/README.md

 Since js2-mode already used indentation code copied from js-mode (then called espresso-mode) it was straightforward to update the indentation code using the official js-mode, and then make relevant changes.

-Notably, this js2-mode does not support bounce-indent, though it does support several popular indentation styles.
+Notably, js3-mode does not support js2-mode's bounce-indent, though it does support several popular indentation styles.

 ## Credits ##